 2. Real-time collision detection

-One of the key failings of a distribution list or shared inbox is how easy it is to send multiple messages to the same customer.
+One of the key failings of a distribution list or shared Gmail or Outlook mailbox is how easy it is to send multiple messages to the same customer.
 There are few customer experiences more frustrating than receiving three emails — all saying different things — from the same company.

 Look for a help desk with real-time collision detection that is too clear to miss.
 Help Scout, for example, uses Traffic Cop to stop outgoing messages.
 The email management software includes clear indicators that another team member is viewing or replying to a conversation.
 You’ll see yellow (if a teammate is viewing the conversation) or red (if a teammate is replying to the conversation).
 Plus, you can hover to detect which team member is on it.